for your group

 Parking Can Be A Pain

-I love New Orleans, but I'll be the first admit that I plan some extra time into my schedule if I'm going to the French Quarter and have some place to be at a specific time.
-Finding parking on the street can be next to impossible, if not impossible during the popular weekends.
+We love New Orleans, but we'll be the first admit that we plan some extra time into my schedule if we're going to the French Quarter and have some place to be at a specific time.
+Finding parking on the street can be next to impossible, if not impossible, during the popular weekends.
 Not every hotel offers parking, so this could be an issue that you want to look into ahead of time.